GovTechSG/fargate-gitlab-runner-terraform/README.md

-# fargate-gitlab-runner-terraform

-Terraform module for deploying ECS service for Fargate GitLab runner, with sample environment setups for `dev` and `prd` using Terragrunt.
+# Terraform module for deploying ECS service for Fargate GitLab runner

 This repo is part of a set of repos for the complete setup of ECS Service for managers and workers:
 * [fargate-gitlab-runner](../../../fargate-gitlab-runner): Docker image for the ECS task for all runner managers